peeto/wordlebot/README.md

 ## Status and usage

 This is currently a work in progress however the SQL is currently working.
+The model and view are tested as working but I need to refactor the controller to place nice with Composer, Laravel, etc.

 Run wordle.sql in MySQL and import wordlewords.csv into the 'words' table to get it working.

 An example of using it is as follows: